Who is Banksy? All the facts, clues, and mysteries surrounding the identity of the street artist

 As an "art guerrilla" or "rebel," he empowers himself to target powerful institutions, consumer society, and social injustice.
 His anonymity allows him to freely express his opinion without fear of direct consequences or reprisals, especially since his art is often illegal.

-The anonymity of his work amplifies the political message, acting as a catalyst.
-The lack of personalization focuses attention on the artwork itself and its message.
+Anonymity amplifies the political message of his works, acting as a catalyst.
+Without personalization, the focus remains on the work itself and its message.
 Banksy has explained his fame with quotes such as "Any fame is a by-product of making something that means something" and "Remember, it's always easier to get forgiveness than permission .

 Originally intended as a protective mechanism, anonymity has evolved over time into a conceptual framework that fosters the global personality cult surrounding Banksy while simultaneously increasing his market value.

 However, political opposition now stands in stark contrast to his commercial success.
-Although Banksy has rhetorically positioned himself against the establishment by saying that "copyright is for losers ," he nevertheless created a legal entity called Pest Control to protect his vast fortune and copyrights.
-Defending this economic brand is already leading to complex legal battles that threaten the street artist's anonymity.
+Although Banksy has rhetorically positioned himself against the establishment by saying that "copyright is for losers," he nevertheless created a legal entity called Pest Controlto protect his vast fortune and copyrights.
+Defending this economic brand has already led to complex legal battles over the past few years, jeopardizing the street artist's anonymity.

-Nevertheless, there are various theories about Banksy's identity.
-From a renowned London street artist to a woman or a collective of artists operating behind the name Banksy – the speculations are manifold.
+' revelations, Reuters various theories existed about Banksy's identity.
+From a renowned London street artist to a woman or a collective of artists operating behind the name Banksy – the speculations were manifold.

 The facts – What is known about the artist's identity?